6 Things To Know When Dealing With IRS Revenue Officers

 Many people are understandably confused about the difference between an IRS revenue officer and an IRS revenue agent.
 They do not play the same roles.
 A revenue agent audits taxpayers.
 They may find you owe more than you initially claimed, but they will not be the person who takes action to collect.
 A revenue officer collects your taxes.
 They interview taxpayers and third parties, negotiate with taxpayers for payment and take legal steps to collect your delinquent taxes.

-Your first visit by a revenue officer should not come as a total shock, because you would have already received IRS notices demanding payment.
-In many cases, you would also have received phone calls from the ACS.
+In very very rare cases, the IRS may come to your door.
+As of 2023, the only affects a handful of taxpayers (maybe 100 to 200 per year) in cases where the officer needs to serve a summons or subpoena or needs to levy property that is in jeopardy of being hidden from the IRS.
+If this happens, it should not come as a total shock, because you would have already received IRS notices demanding payment.
 However, if you have doubts that the person at your door is a revenue officer, you have the right to ask for their identification.
 They carry a pocket commission, which is a plastic ID badge, and an HSPD-12 card.
 Each should feature a photo of the revenue officer and have a serial number.